tranquilit/WAPT/waptserver/README.txt

 WAPTServer serves wapt packages and desktops configuration on the network.

-It is composed of two services:
+It is composed of 3 services:

-* WAPTServer, a python based service, which depends on mongodb
+* WAPTServer, a python based service, which depends on PostgreSQL database server
-* a mongodb database that stores the inventory of client machines
+* a PostgreSQL database that stores the inventory of client machines

-Note: on Windows, MongoDB is packaged as the WAPTMongodb service.
+* an Apache http server to serve Packages

-It is not in the latest version, due to a bug in the service start/stop mechanism in mogodb > 2.1
+Note: As of WAPT 1.4.3, on Windows, PostgreSQL must be installed manually.